typescript-eslint/typescript-eslint/packages/website/blog/2024-02-12-announcing-typescript-eslint-v7.md

 npm i typescript-eslint
 ```

-The simplest of this new tooling would be:
+The simplest of this new tooling would be the following which will enable the ESLint recommended config and our recommended config (including turning on our plugin and parser):

 ```js title="eslint.config.js"
 // @ts-check